Subscribe to updates

 Extension of contract for the provision of environmental enforcement services via Kingdom Services Group Limited, Cabinet Member Signing - Tuesday, 3rd February, 2026 12.00 pm

-The Cabinet Member for Resident Services & Tackling Inequality, Councillor Seema Chandwani, approved a one-year extension to the environmental enforcement services contract with Kingdom Services Group Limited.
-This decision ensures the continuation of services aimed at tackling littering and fly-tipping across the borough, with the contract remaining cost-neutral due to income generated from Fixed Penalty Notices (FPNs).
+The Cabinet Member for Resident Services & Tackling Inequality, Councillor Seema Chandwani, met on Tuesday 3rd February 2026 to approve a one-year extension to the contract for environmental enforcement services with Kingdom Services Group Limited.
+This extension will ensure the continuation of services aimed at tackling littering and fly-tipping across the borough.

 Extension of Environmental Enforcement Services Contract